balderdashy/sails-docs/Migration-Guide.md

 You should see: `info: v0.9.0` to ensure it was updated correctly.

+####Note:
+>Make sure that if your app uses an earlier version of sails, you remove the local dependency with `rm -rf node_modules/sails`.

 ## You&rsquo;re Done

-You should now be able to call `sails lift` or `node app.js` and start your application on the new version of Sails.
+You should now be able to call `sails lift` and start your application on the new version of Sails.

 The next step is to read through the docs and see all the new features you can take advantage of.